Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-domains-and-spells.md

 ## Nobility Domain

+### Granted Power
-**Granted Power:** The character has the spell-like ability to inspire allies, giving them a +2 morale bonus on saving throws, attack rolls, ability checks, skill checks, and weapon damage rolls.
+The character has the spell-like ability to inspire allies, giving them a +2 morale bonus on saving throws, attack rolls, ability checks, skill checks, and weapon damage rolls.
 Allies must be able to hear the character speak for 1 round.
 Using this ability is a